pomdtr/sunbeam/docs/types.md

 - `id`: string - The id of the item.
 - `subtitle`: string - The subtitle of the item.
 - `preview`: [Preview](#preview)
-- `accessories`: string[] - The accessories to show on the right side of the item.
+- `accessories`: string | object[] - The accessories to show on the right side of the item.
 - `actions`: [Action](#action)[] - The actions attached to the item.

 ## Preview